Kaixhin/rlenvs/README.md

 [11] Robbins, H. (1985).
 Some aspects of the sequential design of experiments.
 In *Herbert Robbins Selected Papers* (pp. 169-177).
 Springer New York.
 [12] Whittle, P. (1988).
 Restless bandits: Activity allocation in a changing world. *Journal of applied probability*, 287-298.
 [13] Sutton, R. S. (1988).
 Learning to predict by the methods of temporal differences. *Machine learning, 3*(1), 9-44.
+[14] Dietterich, T. G. (2000).
+Hierarchical Reinforcement Learning with the MAXQ Value Function Decomposition.
+In *Journal of Artificial Intelligence Research*.